mfelt/mfelt.github.io/index.md

 - Maintained an organized backlog and defined upcoming sprints.
 - Directed day-to-day product development tasks.
 - Built detailed mockups and specifications using photoshop, HTML/CSS, wireframes.
+- Organized and facilitated Agile and Scrum meetings
 - Worked continuously to discover user experience issues and implement improvements.
 - Implementated Jira and defined our workflows within the system.
 - Performed continual testing to locate bugs.